 We have chosen the second route and use natural yeasts in our fermentation process.
 In doing so, a colony of yeasts made up of different species ferment our grape juice.
 It’s a riskier process because less efficient yeasts participate in the fermentation.
 However each species of yeast brings different flavors and complexity to our wine.
 We adjust the proportion of each yeast strain according to the vats, terroirs and vintages.

 Third, we think of biodynamics as a path that encourages us to continually question and explore our viticultural and oenological practices.
 This method is complex in its approach because it does not provide a recipe for winemaking, just questions.
 It’s about the ongoing search for more information that can help us improve and bring out the best characteristics of the grape and the wine.

 In the vineyard, we are constantly observing, adjusting our agricultural activities.
 We are trying new approaches, according to how the vines are responding.
 In the cellar, we avoid harsh winemaking techniques.
 We also pay attention to magnetic interference, and respect lunar rhythms for racking and bottling.

-We received our biodynamic certification from Biodyvin in 2018 and are in the process of being double certified.
+We received our biodynamic certification from Biodyvin in 2018.

 Lastly, we consider our use of sulfites.
 For hundreds of years, sulfites have been the “workhorse” of winemakers.
 Sulfur is antiseptic, antibacterial, and an antioxidant, and it is used throughout the agri-food sector.
 At the same time, it can be harmful — in high doses, it is poisonous and at lower doses, it can be responsible for headaches and can block the development of the finest aromas of a wine during its aging.